cornerman / colibri 0.7.8

 Reactive variables

 The module colibri-reactive exposes reactive variables.
-This is hot, distinct observables that always have a value.
+This is lazy, distinct shared state variables (internally using observables) that always have a value.
 These reactive variables are meant for managing state - opposed to managing events which is a perfect fit for lazy Observable in the core colibri library.

-This module behaves very similar to scala-rx - just built on top of colibri Observables for seamless integration and powerful operators.
-It is not entirely glitch-free because invalid state can appear in operators like map or foreach, but you always have a consistent state in now() and it reduces the number of intermediate triggers or glitches.
+The whole thing is not entirely glitch-free, as invalid state can appear in operators like map or foreach.
+But you always have a consistent state in now() and it reduces the number of intermediate triggers or glitches.
 You can become completely glitch-free by converting back to observable and using dropSyncGlitches which will introduce an async boundary (micro-task).

 Example: